Back to Basics (campaign)

 Back to Basics was a political campaign announced by British Prime Minister John Major at the Conservative Party conference of 1993 in Blackpool.

 Though it was intended as a nostalgic appeal to traditional values such as "neighbourliness, decency, courtesy", the campaign was widely interpreted in the media as a campaign for socially conservative causes such as the traditional family.
 It became the subject of ridicule when a succession of Conservative politicians were caught up in scandals.

-Context

 The previous year of Major's premiership had been beset by infighting within the Conservative party on the issue of Europe, including rebellions in several Parliamentary votes on the Maastricht Treaty.
 He was also dealing with the fallout from the Black Wednesday economic debacle of September 1992.